Key Takeaways

 Optionality: Mandatory vs. Optional

-NOT NULLconstraint on the foreign key column. - Optional (○) — a record may or may not exist.
-The foreign key column
+NOT NULLconstraint on the foreign key column. - Optional ( ○ ) — a record may or may not exist.
+The foreign key column allows

 How SQL Designer Uses Crow’s Foot Notation